 Work Package Leaders The WP leaders act as managers of their assigned Work Packages.
 The tasks of the WP Manager include to perform design and development work for the work packages assigned to his work package and to supervise the work of the product managers involved in the work out of the work package.
 The WP leaders will inform the project manager (technical and administrative) about the progress of the work package assigned to him.
 The WP leaders are named in Figure 4.

-Consultant’s Pool Experts The responsibilities of support personnel are to perform the tasks assigned to him by the Work Package leader and to inform the WP leader of any difficulties which may have an influence on the execution of his task.
+Consultant’s Pool Experts The responsibilities of support personnel are to perform the tasks assigned to him by the Work Package leader and to inform him/her of any difficulties which may have an influence on the execution of his task.

 Staffing plan, key personnel and assignment to tasks;